-Tracking Lighting Point-of-Sales: In the past years, the RMST Study has contracted with various providers of retail lighting data, to receive semi-annually, retail point-of-sales (POS) lamp data.
-This data includes both national sales data, as well as sales within California.
-These data from these providers date back to late 1998, and are invaluable in tracking the various market shares of CFL, halogen cycle, and other lamp types.
+Tracking Lighting at Point of Sale: In the past years, the RMST Study has contracted with various providers of retail lighting data, to receive retail point-of-sales (POS) lamp data semi-annually.
+These data include national sales data as well as sales within California.
+The data from these providers date back to late 1998 and are invaluable in tracking the various market shares of CFL, halogen cycle, and other lamp types.